Seeed-Studio/wiki-documents/docs/Wio-Terminal-USBCLIENT-Keyboard.md

-# Using ReScreen as a Keyboard
+# Using Wio Terminal as a Keyboard

-This repo introduces how to use the ReScreen as one of the USB device and in this exmaple, Rescreen is used as a simple keybaord.
-It has assigned 3 keys `s`, `e`, `d` to the 3 buttons of ReScreeen.
+This repo introduces how to use the Wio Terminal as one of the USB device and in this example, Wio Terminal is used as a simple keyboard.
+It has assigned 3 keys `s`, `e`, `d` to the 3 buttons of Wio Terminal.
 This can be easily implemented into your design for more challenging tasks.

 *For more reference, please refer to TinyUSB librarries.*